 Students must maintain a cumulative grade point average of at least 2.00 throughout their enrollment in the RN to BS in Nursing Program.2

 A nursing course in which a student failed to earn a grade of ‘C’ or better may be repeated by the student only one time.
-Failure to receive a grade of ‘C’ or better for a second time of any nursing course will result in dismissal from the program.for permission to register in 4000 level courses.
+Failure to receive a grade of ‘C’ or better for a second time of any nursing course will result in dismissal from the program.

+Students admitted without an active nursing license must successfully pass the national licensure exam and submit proof of license for permission to register in 4000 level courses.

 Footnotes: